A topic from the subject of Analytical Chemistry in Chemistry.

 Main Concepts

 • Mass Spectrometry: Mass spectrometers measure the mass-to-charge ratio of ions to identify and quantify molecules.
+This is a powerful technique for determining molecular weight and structure.

 Analytical instruments play a vital role in advancing scientific research and technological innovations.
-By providing accurate and detailed information about chemical substances, they contribute to various scientific disciplines and societal applications.
+By providing accurate and detailed information about chemical substances, they contribute significantly to various scientific disciplines and societal applications.

 Spectrophotometric Determination of Iron in Water